pfafman/meteor-materialize-modal/README.md

 * label - Strong label in front of body
 * message - message body.
 Can have HTML markup
 * placeholder - If prompt then the placehoder for the text field
-* callback(yesNo, data, event) - callback function with
+* callback(error, rtn) - callback function with
-	* yesNo - bool true if the user hit the OK/Submit button
+	* rtn.submit - bool true if the user hit the OK/Submit button
-	* data - applicable data object key:value
+	* rtn.value - applicable data object key:value
-	* event - event that triggered the callback

 * bodyTemplate - Name of the template to use as the body for the modal.
 * icon - Markup for the icon to display
 * closeLabel - Text for close/dismiss button